fotosyn/UnicornPixelEditor/README.md

 2. Choose a color from the palette
 3. Click or drag on the canvas to draw
 4. Use shift buttons to move your design
-5. Export your design as Python code
+5. Export your design as Python code or PNG image

 ### Working with Files
 - **Load JSON**: Import existing designs
 - **Export**: Generate Python code for your Unicorn display
+- **Export PNG**: Save your design as a PNG image
 - **Examples**: View sample templates for each display type

 ### Python Integration